List of movements that dispute the legitimacy of a reigning monarch: Sedevacantism

+Movements in former monarchies

+These are movements which started in opposition to the ruling monarch and might have continued after the abolishment of the monarchy.

 Miguelism

 Miguelism was a Portuguese movement named after king Miguel I of Portugal.

 The death of King John VI of Portugal (1826) created a dispute over royal succession.
 While Dom Pedro, the Emperor of Brazil, was the king's oldest son, his younger brother Miguel contended that Pedro had forfeited his claim to the Portuguese throne by declaring Brazil's independence.

 Pedro briefly entitled himself king (as Pedro IV of Portugal).
 Neither the Portuguese nor the Brazilians wanted a unified monarchy again.
 So, Pedro abdicated in favor of his daughter, Maria, a child of 7, with his sister Isabel Maria as regent.

 However, the absolutist party of the landowners and the Church, were not satisfied with this compromise, and they continued to regard Miguel as the legitimate successor to the throne on the grounds that according to the Portuguese succession rules (approved by the Cortes after the 1640 Restoration), Pedro had lost the right to the Portuguese crown, when he took possession of a foreign crown (Brazil).
 They also were alarmed by the liberal reforms that had been initiated in Spain by the liberals.

 In February 1828, Miguel returned to Portugal to take the oath of allegiance to the Charter and assume the regency.
 The Cortes of 1828 proclaiming him king as Miguel I of Portugal and he reigned from 1828 to 1834.

 But in the end (after the Liberal Wars) the Miguelists (absolutists) were defeated and the king was exiled.